Why Everything Costs More Than It Did Last Tuesday

 Quality Changes: Your phone might be pricier than last year, but it’s also 50x faster.
 CPI often ignores that.

-Data Lag: CPI is based on past data.
+Data Lag: CPI is based on past data, not real-time information.
 Inflation might feel worse (or better) than the number says.

-Causes of Inflation – Why Prices Go Up
+Causes of Inflation in your IB Economics Course – Why Prices Go Up

 1. Demand-Pull Inflation – Too Much Money Chasing Too Few Goods